shinokada/awesome/README.md

-# Awesome
+# A Simple Shell Script Manager Awesome

 ## Overview

-Awesome install a package from a GitHub repo on your macOS/Linux.
+Awesome installs a shell script package from a GitHub repo on your macOS/Linux.

+Shell script can be bash, lua, node, perl, php, python, python3, ruby, and more.

 ## Requirement